dankelley/OceanAnalysis.jl/README.md

 ```

 This sets Julia to look for changes in the files in that directory.
 Thereafter,
+or at least until another `Pkg.add(url)` command is invoked, issuing `using
-issuing `using OceanAnalysis` in a Julia session will rebuild from that local
+OceanAnalysis` in a Julia session will rebuild from that local source.
-source.
-Note that using the `Pkg.add(url=...)` method after using the `develop`
-method will reset things so that Julia rebuilds from the github page instead
-of the local files.

 ## Usage Examples